CSESoc-CompClub/constitution/CONSTITUTION.rst

    #.
 To foster an inclusive culture within the Club and its events and activities;
    #. **To lead efforts ensuring that your internal Club culture is positive and to prioritise and foster wellbeing and balance within the Club;**
    #. **Ensure that Club events will not result in poor wellbeing outcomes and will not lead to grievances from Club members and/or Executives;**
-   #. :strike:`To receive complaints and grievances relating to the Club;` **To be an accessible contact for members, UNSW students and UNSW staff in receiving complaints and grievances relating to the Club and on any matters regarding equity of events and activities as well as conduct and diversity within the Club;**
+   #. **To be an accessible contact for members, UNSW students and UNSW staff in receiving complaints and grievances relating to the Club and on any matters regarding equity of events and activities as well as conduct and diversity within the Club;**
    #.
 To investigate grievances (where necessary) and resolve grievances or make recommendations to the Club Executive on the resolution of grievances;
    #.
 To act in a fair, ethical and confidential manner in the performance of their duties, and pass on their responsibilities for specific grievances to other Club Executives if they cannot act impartially; and
    #.
 To notify those involved of the outcome of the grievance.